threefoldfoundation/info_cloud_production/tfcloud/cloud_features/products.md

     * important: is for the early adoptor, and technical IT knowledge will be required
     * 3Bot is designed to be your digital right hand.
 It can manage a range of tasks, from sending emails and overseeing your calendar to handling chats and financial transactions
     * With 3Bot, deploying solutions on the cloud becomes a breeze.
 Whether it's setting up a new website or launching a specific application, 3Bot streamlines the process, ensuring efficiency and reliability.
+    * Learn how to develop using a 3Bot to create your own solutions running on the TFGrid.

 ## Q2 2024